This article gives a brief overview of blood, blood cells and how they work.

 - All the other different blood cells (red blood cells, platelets, neutrophils, basophils, eosinophils and monocytes) develop from myeloid stem cells.

 You make millions of blood cells every day.
 Each type of cell has an expected lifespan.
 For example, red blood cells normally last about 120 days.
 Some white blood cells last just hours or days - some last longer.
 Every day millions of blood cells die and are broken down at the end of their lifespan.
-There is normally a fine balance between the number of blood cells that you make, and the number that die and are broken down.
+There is normally a fine balance between the number of blood cells that you make and the number that die and are broken down.
 Various factors help to maintain this balance.
 For example, certain hormones in the bloodstream, and chemicals in the bone marrow, called growth factors, help to regulate the number of blood cells that are made.
+Erythropoietin is a hormone made in the kidneys which increases production of red blood cells and is used to treat some blood disorders.
+It is also known as EPO and is one of the most widely known drugs used to enhance athletic performance; it is banned by the World Anti-Doping Agency.

 Blood, oxygen and other chemicals